Cadet Life

-Cadets are expected to fulfill their obligations, but they are also welcome to participate in a number of ROTC clubs and intramural sports.
+Cadets are expected to fulfill their obligations, but they are also encouraged to participate in a number of ROTC clubs and intramural sports.
 We offer various ways to allow cadets to participate in events on campus, explore new opportunities, and even travel to new places.

 Physical training is an integral part of ROTC as Cadets are expected to be scholars and athletes.
 Contracted Cadets have to attend all three sessions.